Quantum-Accelerators/quacc/docs/user/executors.md

     7. Request all memory on the node.

     8. Commands to run before calculation.
-This is a good place to include environment variable definitions.
+This is a good place to include environment variable definitions and modules to load.

     9. Slurm directives that are automatically added but that we chose to skip.